 Lee, a professor emeritus of food sciences, describes nutraceuticals as a cross between pharmaceuticals and nutrition, something that "provides health benefits above and beyond traditional nutrients.
 The nutraceutical market is dominated by terrestrial sources, like cranberries that provide antioxidants.
 Marine nutraceuticals are something new, and now it is getting a lot more attention," he said.

 In Rhode Island, seaweed could play a role in the nutraceutical industry, as some varieties are a source of compounds beneficial to human and animal health.
 One species of seaweed called rockweed (Ascopyllum nodosum) that Lee is studying is abundant along the coast of New England and is already being used as an agricultural fertilizer and as an additive to animal feeds.
-Lee says it also has that are useful in managing weight, lowering cholesterol and slowing the digestion of sugars and carbohydrates.
+Lee says it also has bioactive components that are useful in managing weight, lowering cholesterol and slowing the digestion of sugars and carbohydrates.

-Lee's former postdoctoral student, Emmanouil Apostolidis, is studying the of these beneficial properties to determine the best time of year to harvest the seaweed and examining its stability to determine how long it can remain on the shelf before it's potency declines."
+Lee's former postdoctoral student, Emmanouil Apostolidis, is studying the seasonal variation of these beneficial properties to determine the best time of year to harvest the seaweed and examining its stability to determine how long it can remain on the shelf before it's potency declines."

 Lee is also working with squid processors in North Kingstown and Point Judith in the development of nutraceuticals from the by-products of squid processing.
 A global pet food company has already been in touch with Lee about using squid by-products in its products to improve animal health.